Pari Telang: Career

-She started her worked as a child actor, Her first major role was in Zee Marathi's first soap Abhalmaya as Anushka Joshi.
+She started her work as a child actor, her first major role was in Zee Marathi's first soap Abhalmaya as Anushka Joshi.

 She also acted in comedy TV show Fu Bai Fu on Zee Marathi.
 She plays the role of a police inspector Disha Suryawanshi in Star Pravah's TV serial Lakshya.
 She also work as comedian in Marathi serial Comedy Express which held by ETV Marathi.

 Along with being a great actress, she is a great dubbing artist as well, having worked with a number of Disney Serials as well as for Harry Potter films.
 Hosting and Anchoring is one of her other skill set.

 Personal life

 Pari Telang's father is Bhushan Telang, who is also an actor in Marathi film Industry.

 She was born and brought up in Mumbai and her education was completed at Ramnarain Ruia College in Mumbai.